googlefonts/rcjk-tools/README.md

-# Repository for secondory RoboCJK tools
+# Repository for secondary RoboCJK tools

 Such as previewers, converters, compilers, testing tools.